bijoychandraAU/bijoychandraau.github.io/Research.md

 <div>
    <img align="left" width="200" src="/File/5.MTech.png" style="margin-right: 20px;">
     <p><strong> Hydraulic Modeling for River Discharge</strong><br>
-    This reseaerch conducted thorough analysis using the HEC-RAS hydraulic model to evaluate 1-D unsteady flow, focusing on two prominent rivers: Chattahoochee and Godavari.
+    This reseaerch conducted through analysis using the HEC-RAS hydraulic model to evaluate 1-D unsteady flow, focusing on two prominent rivers: Chattahoochee and Godavari.
 Collected and analyzed daily weather station data alongside meticulously measured river cross-sections and flow discharge.
 Resulted in the development of a comprehensive HEC-RAS model, contributing to a deeper understanding of hydraulic dynamics and water resource management. </p>
 </div>